Ink traps and pals

 They seem to be often described as ink traps, but I prefer corner cuts because that’s all it does.
 It’s not an ink trap because it does not try to reduce the ink.
 Nor is it not light traps since it doesn’t emphasise corners.

-Thin sheets are prone to tearing and cracking when bent, especially when there is already a notch.
-The common way to prevent it is to punch a hole at the tip of the crack.
+Thin sheets are prone to tearing and cracking when bent, especially when there is already a slit.
+The common way to prevent it is to punch a hole at the tip of the slit.
 This is the purpose of the hole in fountain pens and reed pen, to relax the tension caused by the slit and prevent from cracking further.
 The shape is usually a circle because it’s made by punching or digging later in the production.
 Note that the term tear trap is my invention for the sake of consistency in this post.

 This is the least common in typefaces which are not expected to be produced in physical sheets very often, if at all (though CBS News 36 accidentally qualifies).
 In fact I only know one example, a logo from Musashino Art University in Tokyo, designed by the late Mitsuo Katsui.
 The little holes in the inside corners, and conveys structural robustness.
 The poster by Minoru Niijima demonstrates the idea effectively in this poster.
 I would be a wrong person to be critical here, because I was a student of Katsui and Niijima and admire their work greatly.